Results for the transport questions asked on the 2016 survey for Great Britain, and related trend changes.

 This file may not be suitable for users of assistive technology.
 Request an accessible format.

 If you use assistive technology (such as a screen reader) and need a version of this document in a more accessible format, please email email@example.com.
 Please tell us what format you need.
 It will help us if you say what assistive technology you use.

-- 57% of respondents agreed that all use of mobiles while driving is dangerous, and 45% agree that it should be banned.
+- 50% of respondents agreed that all use of mobile phones while driving, including hands-free phones, is dangerous

 Public attitudes towards transport statistics

 Public enquiries 020 7944 4859